Lubusz Land: Prussia and Germany

 But new links to Poland developed, because since 1618 the prince-electors of Brandenburg ruled the Duchy of Prussia, then a Polish vassal state, in personal union.
 In 1657 Prussia gained sovereignty, so in 1701 the electors could upgrade their simultaneously held Prussian dukedom to the Kingdom of Prussia, dropping the title of elector of the Holy Roman Empire at its dissolution in 1806.
 In 1815 the kingdom joined the German Confederation, in 1866 the North German Confederation, which enlarged in 1871 to united Germany.

 By the 17th century most of the population, consisting of autochthon Poles and German settlers, had mingled and assimilated to German language.
-By later eastward extensions of Brandenburg on the expense of Polish territory also a new Polish-speaking minority was incorporated.
-The most numerous Polish minority was in the village of Kaława (Kalau), although the great majority (90+%) of the population spoke German.
+At the turn of the 17th and 18th centuries, communes of French Huguenots were established in Frankfurt (Oder), Müncheberg and Fürstenwalde.

+One of the main escape routes for insurgents of the unsuccessful Polish November Uprising from partitioned Poland to the Great Emigration led through the region.

+During World War I, a German strict regime prisoner-of-war camp for French, Russian, Belgian, British and Canadian officers was operated in Kostrzyn.
+Notable inmates included Leefe Robinson, Jocelyn Lee Hardy, Roland Garros and Jules Bastin, who all made unsuccessful escape attempts.
+It is considered the only German POW camp of World War I from which no one managed to escape.